Downing Dramatic Society is a flourishing society within the College, enjoying the use of Downing’s own beautiful Howard Theatre.

 It’s what’s happening on the stage, though, that’s most important.
 In the past few years, DDS has presented a variety of theatrical events ranging from the classical Greek (Aeschylus’s Agamemnon), new adaptations (Gatsby), to powerful interpretations of modern works including Ariel Dorfman’s Death and the Maiden and the moving WW1 ensemble-drama, Accrington Pals by Peter Whelan, featuring a cast and crew made up entirely of 2014 Freshers.
 We even managed to fit in a bit of ‘promenade’ Shakespeare around the College grounds.

 The current jewel in the DDS crown, though, has to be the Festival of New Writing, inaugurated in 2014.
 Students from across the University are invited to submit a one-act play of no more than twenty minutes in length for presentation, as one of up to ten performed over three nights in March, during which time the works will be assessed and discussed by a panel of top industry professionals from theatre and television.
 It’s a unique opportunity, not just for aspiring playwrights but for actors and directors to explore and develop new ideas for the stage.
-Last year’s event, featuring some truly outstanding new writing, was a huge success and we’re hoping for more of the same, if not even better, this time around.
+Each Festival has featured some truly outstanding new writing.

 The society is growing apace and, as such, its members are constantly devising new ways to challenge themselves and their audiences.
 There’s a standing, open invitation to all Downing students to get involved; that play you’ve always wanted to put on, to write, or just to see performed..?
 Let us know, persuade us it’s a must-see then set about transforming it from mere imagination into theatrical 'reality' via the unlimited potential of the Howard stage.